vestalux/sljekyll/help/using-library-pcs/index.md

 breadcrumb: help
 sidebar: help
 ---
-You can book a computer at **all Suffolk libraries and Suffolk record offices except Long Melford**.
+You can book a computer at **all Suffolk libraries and Suffolk record offices**.
 You can book up to 21 days in advance with a maximum of 15 bookings every 21 days.

 You can also [book a computer online](/book-a-computer/).